Greater-London-Authority/how-tos/WSO2/setup/WSO2_apim_configuration.md

 # Configure dockerized WSO2 API manager v3.0 with Identity Server as Key Manager and API Manager Analytics Support
 ![alt text](images/WSO2_docker.png)

-In order to be able to use WSO2 API manager with all its modules, we must change the default configuration using a Docker host volumes.
+In order to be able to use WSO2 API manager docker-compose with all its modules, we must change the default configuration in docker host volumes.
+In addition, we must add jar file for mysql database to the cotainer and update other configurations in WSO2 APIM carbon.

-This document will describe the process of configuring WSO2 APIM using a docker host volumes.
+This document will describe the process of configuring WSO2 APIM docker host volumes and other parts of WSO2 APIM.

 > Volumes are directories (or files) that are outside of the default Union File System (Docker layer) and exist as normal directories and files on the host filesystem.
 > [View more info about volumes.](https://blog.container-solutions.com/understanding-volumes-docker "Named link title").

-The updates you will need to do are:
+The updates you will need to do, are listed below:
-1. Update Keystores with the SSL/TLS certificate
+1. Update Keystores with the SSL/TLS certificate in docker volume
-2. Update configuration files in container volumes
+2. Update configuration files in docker volumes
 3. Add jar file for mysql database to APIM and IS containers
 4. Update callback URL in carbon

-### Update keystore with SSL/TLS certificate
+## 1. Update keystore with SSL/TLS certificate
 In order to be able to use WSO2 installed on the server, we must update keystores with TLS/SSL certificate for the domain you set up for your WSO2 APIM.

 #### Step 1:  Set up the domain used for WSO2 APIM
 1. Get the domain used for WSO2 APIM  - I used [GoDaddy](https://dcc.godaddy.com/domains/ "Named link title") website
 2. Create new hosted zone in AWS Route53 service for the domain acquired in the previous step
-3. Update DNS info of the domain in [GoDaddy](https://dcc.godaddy.com/domains/ "Named link title")
+3. Update DNS info of the domain in [GoDaddy](https://dcc.godaddy.com/domains/ "Named link title") by following steps below:
-    1. Go to your domain's settings
+    1. Go to your domain's settings in GoDaddy
     2. Click on "Manage DNS"
-    3. Edit Nameservers
+    3. Edit Nameservers:
         - Click on checkbox "I'll use my own nameservers"
         - Add nameservers listed in AWS Route53 Hosted zone details.
 For example:
             - ns-xxxx.awsdns-xx.co.uk